 “Come on, why are there these accusations?” he says.
 “I am wondering what’s the motive?”

-Rivoire is referring to the allegations from five Inuit who say he sexually abused them as children while working as an Oblate missionary in northern Canada’s territory of Nunavut from 1963 to 1993.
+Rivoire is referring to the allegations from four Inuit who say he sexually abused them as children while working as an Oblate missionary in northern Canada’s territory of Nunavut from 1963 to 1993.

 He says it never happened.
 None of the charges against him have been tested or proven.